saphanaacademy/powerweek2018/Prerequisites/Prerequisites.md

 1. Cloud Foundry CLI can be downloaded here <https://github.com/cloudfoundry/cli#downloads>.
 Just select the installer which matches your Workstation's Operating System
 	![](images/19.png)

-1. Once downloaded the file, please install it by double clicking on the downloaded file.
+1. Once the file has been downloaded, please install it by double clicking on the downloaded file.

+## <a name="install-mta-cli"></a>Install MTA Plugin
+The SAP Cloud Platform Cloud Foundry Plugins are used to extend the Cloud Foundry CLI with additional commands.
+The MTA Plugin performs operations on multi-target applications (MTAs) such as deploying, removing, viewing, etc.

+1. The MTA Plugin can be downloaded here <https://tools.hana.ondemand.com/#cloud>.
+Scroll down to the **Plugins** section and download MTA plugin which matches your Workstation's Operating System

+1. Once the file has been downloaded, please install by issuing the following command from a command prompt in the folder where you downloaded the file: **cf install-plugin \<downloaded-filename\>** where the name of the downloaded file replaces **\<downloaded-filename\>**.

 ## <a name="install-ml-cli"></a>Install Machine Learning Foundation CLI